 DIRECTIONS: Add all ingredients to a blender and blend a couple minutes until nice and smooth.
 Pour into a serving glass and ENJOY!

-VARIATIONS: You can add 1-2 T. protein powder if you like, or a splash of cream, but those variations are not calculated in the stats below.
+VARIATIONS: You can add 1-2 T. protein powder if you like, or 2 T. heavy cream, or coconut milk, but those variations are not calculated in the stats below.
 Of course, other berries can be used as well.
-When you get to the higher fruits level, you can make these with watermelon or peaches as well. sometimes I add some heavy cream or 1 scoop of low carb vanilla ice cream.
+When you get to the higher fruits level, you can make these with watermelon, canteloupe or peaches as well.
+Sometimes I add 1 scoop of low carb homemade vanilla ice cream.

 NUTRITIONAL INFO: Makes 1 very large serving which contains: